vrindavanvikarabad/vrindavan-wiki/docs/get-involved/support.md

-# How to Support Vrindavan
+# Collaborate with Vrindavan

-If you wish to be part of Vrindavan, there are several meaningful ways to contribute to this collective effort.
-Every form of support helps nurture this space of silence, learning, and inner connection.
+If you wish to be part of Vrindavan, there are several meaningful ways to collaborate in this collective effort.
+Every form of participation helps nurture this space of silence, learning, and inner connection.

 ## Ways to Get Involved